Scobee Education Center

 Most programming is reserved by school and community groups Monday through Thursday with the public programs only offered in the planetarium on Friday evenings.

-The Center was established in memory of the lives of the seven crew members of the Space Shuttle Challenger/STS-51LL "Teacher in Space" mission and named after shuttle commander Francis R. (Dick) Scobee and his family.
+The Scobee Education Center was established in memory of the lives of the seven crew members of the STS-51LL Space Shuttle Challenger's "Teacher in Space" mission and named after shuttle commander Francis R. (Dick) Scobee and his family.
 Both Commander Scobee and his wife, Dr. June Scobee Rodgers, were students at San Antonio College.

 The Scobee Education Center aims to carry on the Space Shuttle Challenger crews educational mission - to spark interest and joy in science, technology, engineering and math.
 The Scobee Education Center is dedicated to enriching the lives of children and adults alike by fostering a love of science and astronomy through hands-on and minds-on experiential education.